BlackSky Technology Inc. (BKSY) Shares Down Despite Recent Market Volatility

-BlackSky Technology Inc. (NYSE: BKSY)’s stock price has decreased by -3.63 compared to its previous closing price of 1.93.
-However, the company has seen a fall of -2.62% in its stock price over the last five trading days.
+BlackSky Technology Inc. (NYSE: BKSY)’s stock price has decreased by -9.88 compared to its previous closing price of 1.62.
+However, the company has seen a fall of -23.96% in its stock price over the last five trading days.
+Barron’s reported on 03/08/23 that This Company Wants to Turn Google Maps Into Moving Pictures

 Is It Worth Investing in BlackSky Technology Inc. (NYSE: BKSY) Right Now?